prokoph/White-Rabbit-Monitoring/README.md

 ## General Structure

 The monitoring of the WR switches is primarily done using SNMP.
 The current setup is that all the data is acquired using a TICK stack (influxDB, telegraf, grafana).
-Additional monitoring scripts exist to ease the acquisition of additional monitoring data and check the influene on snmp requests on the preformance.
+Additional monitoring scripts exist to ease the acquisition of additional monitoring data and check the influence of snmp requests on the performance.

 ### Prerequitites